ermongroup/WikipediaPovertyMapping/README.md

 # Predicting Economic Development Using Geolocated Wikipedia Articles

-## Downloading Geolocated Articles
-will be updated soon!

-## Parsing Geolocated Articles
+## Downloading and Parsing Geolocated Articles
 will be updated soon!

 ## Training Doc2Vec on Geolocated Articles
 We use [gensim](https://radimrehurek.com/gensim/models/doc2vec.html) doc2vec packege for training the Doc2Vec model.
 To train the Doc2Vec model on geolocated articles, run: